This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Overview

-The entrepreneur couple of Zoya Biglary and Alix Traeger appear on Shark Tank Season 16 Episode 4 with Finneato Fysh Foods.
+The entrepreneur couple of Zoya Biglary and Alix Traeger appear with the Finneato Fysh Foods Shark Tank pitch in the fourth episode.
 They start the pitch by discussing how restaurants across the country serve mercury, parasites, or microplastics in the name of raw fish.
 This is why the entrepreneurs have ‘taken the matter in their hands.’

 Unlike others, Finneato Fysh Foods is a plant-based seafood company made in the kitchen by chefs, and not in labs by scientists.
 The couple elaborates that their plant-based raw fish is made from a unique blend of organic fruits, vegetables, sea algae, and ‘fermentation magic.’